Nuevo curso 2026/2027 Formación Online con Dani Ciscar y Laura Aragonès

 Biochemical

-Changes in hormonal balance: In addition to cortisol, other hormonal systems can be affected by cellular hypoxia and associated stress.
+Hormonal imbalances: In addition to cortisol, other hormonal systems can be affected by cellular hypoxia and associated stress.
 This can include changes in the levels of hormones related to metabolism, growth, and mood, which can have systemic effects on the body.

 Second yoga

-(conscious, kind and fluid)
+(conscious, kind, and fluid)

 (4 to 5 second breaths and holding the postures for a minimum of 2 to 3 minutes)